-15.10.1 Impressions that are only partially under water, or that have standing water in them can be east using the methods in sections 15.7 and 15.8 because the casting compound displaces the water from the impression.

-15.10.2 Impressions that are totally under water can also be cast.

-15.10.3 Do not attempt to drain the water away as this may disturb the impression.

-15.10.4 Casting is done after the general and examination quality photography is completed.

-- 15.10.5 Carefully place a casting frame around the impression that is large enough to allow 2" of extra space on all sides of the impression.
-Suggestions for a casting frame include:

-- Chart board
+- 15.10.1 Impressions that are only partially under water, or that have standing water in them can be cast using the methods in sections 15.7 and 15.8 because the casting compound displaces the water from the impression. - 15.10.2 Impressions that are totally under water can also be cast. - 15.10.3 Do not attempt to drain the water away as this may disturb the impression. - 15.10.4 Casting is done after the general and examination quality photography is completed. - 15.10.5 Carefully place a casting frame around the impression that is large enough to allow 2" of extra space on all sides of the impression.
+Suggestions for a casting frame include: - Chart board - Cardboard - File folder

-- Cardboard

-- File folder

-- Bucket with bottom removed
+Bucket with bottom removed

-- 15.10.6 Lightly sift the dental stone powder over the areas of the impression that are under water until about 1" of the casting powder covers the area.

-- 15.10.7 Prepare a mixture of dental stone as in 15.7 or 15.8, making enough to fill the frame to a depth of 2".
-Add the mixture to the frame by carefully pouring it into that area and allowing it to settle through the water onto the impression.

-15.10.8 Allow the cast to set for at least 60 minutes.

-15.10.9 Lift the cast and allow it to dry.
+- 15.10.6 Lightly sift the dental stone powder over the areas of the impression that are under water until about 1" of the casting powder covers the area. - 15.10.7 Prepare a mixture of dental stone as in 15.7 or 15.8, making enough to fill the frame to a depth of 2".
+Add the mixture to the frame by carefully pouring it into that area and allowing it to settle through the water onto the impression. - 15.10.8 Allow the cast to set for at least 60 minutes. - 15.10.9 Lift the cast and allow it to dry.
 Mark the cast when it is dry with the information included in 15.7.8 and 15.8.5.